What is this card I have?

 The cards are very subjective, and very open to interpretation.
 That's what makes them beautiful.
 If I read the word "wonder", and created wonder for someone, it may be completely different from someone else's idea of what creating wonder is.
 Whats important is that the receiver of the card was inspired to take an action that they normally wouldn't of.
 And the word "wonder" means something to them.

-What in it for my TEDx event?
+What it for your TEDx event?

 I want you to copy/steal/share this concept at your own event.
 Its easy, its cheap, and the stories I hear from people are really amazing.
 I've done this at the TED Summit, TED Global, TED Fest and other TEDx events with great success.
 You should try this at your event.